Emil Kamberov

 Emil Kamberov (Емил Камберов; born 7 April 1996) is a Bulgarian footballer, who plays as midfielder.

 Career

-Emil Kamberov spent a couple of short spells on loan at POFC Rakovski and FC Lokomotiv Gorna Oryahovitsa.
+Kamberov spent a couple of short spells on loan at POFC Rakovski and FC Lokomotiv Gorna Oryahovitsa.

 On 30 June 2015, Kamberov won the Bulgarian U19 cup with Botev Plovdiv and scored a goal in the final game against Lokomotiv Sofia.

 On 7 January 2016, Kamberov returned to Botev Plovdiv.
-On 23 January he scored a goal during the 4-1 win in a friendly game over ACS Poli Timișoara.
+On 23 January he scored a goal during the 4–1 win in a friendly game over ACS Poli Timișoara.

 On 16 April 2016, Kamberov made his A Group debut.
-He came on as a substitute during the 2-2 home draw against Montana.
-On 23 April he came on as a substitute again during the 2-2 draw with PFC Pirin Blagoevgrad.
+He came on as a substitute during the 2–2 home draw against Montana.
+On 23 April he came on as a substitute again during the 2–2 draw with PFC Pirin Blagoevgrad.